wangwwno1/Project-VIMU/README.md

 ### Building PX4 Software

 The enhanced PX4 source code is stored on Github in the [wangwwno1/Project-VIMU](https://github.com/wangwwno1/Project-VIMU) repository.
-To get the VIMU (`baseline/SRR` branch) enhanced PX4 onto your computer, enter the following command into a terminal:
+To get the SRR-PX4 onto your computer, enter the following command into a terminal:

 ```bash
 git clone -b baseline/SRR --recursive https://github.com/wangwwno1/Project-VIMU.git PX4-Autopilot